Crypto

 Choosing a beautiful artwork is the hard part of buying art – until it comes time to frame it.

-Framing isn’t just about hanging your artwork; a frame helps to anchor a painting in your space and tie it into a room’s decor.
+Framing isn't just about hanging your artwork; a frame helps to anchor a painting in your space and tie it into a room's decor.
+For more ideas on incorporating art into your home decor, check out our guide on how to decorate with art.

 Not only do you have to choose a frame itself, but you'll also need to consider whether you choose a frame with a mat.
 The right or wrong picture frame can completely change the artwork and how it works within your space.

-Sometimes artwork comes framed, and in these situations, you’re in luck.
+Sometimes, artwork comes framed, and in these situations, you're in luck.
 When a painting comes framed, it means the artist chose the frame to complement their art and display it as they have intended.
-If your artwork comes framed, then it’s usually a good idea to keep the original frame.
+If your artwork comes framed, then it's usually a good idea to keep the original frame.

 But what about unframed artwork?
 How do you know which frame to choose and what will suit both the painting and your decor?
 There are so many elements you will need to consider when selecting a frame.
 This article will help you find the perfect frame for your piece of art.